-By inserting this sensor into the stomach, more information can be obtained with higher accuracy than with neck or foot-mounted devices, and it can be used for both beef and dairy cattle.
+By inserting this sensor into the stomach, more information can be obtained with higher accuracy than with neck or foot-mounted devices, and it can be used for

 Ideal for managing physical condition

 Drinking water information enables more detailed physical condition management than ever before.
 It can also capture minor changes that may have been missed in the past.